Ultra champion's unforgettable world tour

 “I've learned most of all that I can be much more flexible and adaptable than I ever thought possible,” Wang points out.
 “Things always come up during travel: schedules change, things aren't what you expect, the food is strange and I can now roll with the changes and still maintain a positive attitude.”

-Wang and Pont will conclude their trip in mid-June.
+The trip will conclude in mid-June.
 Soon thereafter, Wang will return to race mode where some ultra challenges await her.

 “I have several goal races for 2018, including the Mont Blanc Marathon at the end of June,” she says.
 “I am also signed up for TDS (one of the UTMB races) in August.
 Those are my big goal races so far.
 I'm excited to be on a training plan again and it will be an added layer of complexity to seriously train on top of the busy spring travel schedule.”